NativeScript/nativescript-dev-appium/README.md

 **It is important to build your app in advance as explained in [Usage](#usage) section, because the runner expects to provide app package to it or such to exists in the search location.**

-**For faster testsing when working on an app with livesync it would be better to use --devMode option or start a new session using --startSession option and run tests using --attachToSession option and specify appium --port.**
+**For faster testsing when working on an app with livesync it would be better to use --devMode option or start a new session using --startSession option and run tests using --attachToDebug option and specify appium --port.
+Or simply start session with appium desktop application**

 ## Options